ber0i/e-SparX/backend/README.md

 The API is now running on [http://localhost:8000](http://localhost:8000).

+When running the entire project with docker compose, the backend will run in the api container.

 ## Database Migrations

 The PostgresSQL database requires migration scripts to be created and run.
 Whenever a change is made on the database structure, the corrsponding migration scripts can be created automatically via running